Dr. B. R. Ambedkar National Institute of Technology Jalandhar

 Dr. B. R. Ambedkar National Institute of Technology Jalandhar (NIT Jalandhar or NITJ), formerly Regional Engineering College Jalandhar, is a public engineering university located in Jalandhar, Punjab, India established in 1987.
 It has been declared as an Institute of National Importance under the Ministry of Human Resource Development, Govt of India.
 It is a member of the National Institutes of Technology (NITs) system, a group of premier Indian technical institutes governed by the Council of NITSER on 2002.
 It was founded as a joint venture between the state and the central government, originally under the name Regional Engineering College, Jalandhar, Punjab, India (RECJ).
 RECJ (now NITJ) was established in 1989 by the joint venture of Govt of India and Govt of Punjab on the Land of Village Bidhipur and Village Suranussi of District Jalandhar (Punjab) on the Grand Trunk Road bye-pass.

 History

 Dr B R Ambedkar National Institute of Technology was established in 1987 as Regional Engineering College and was given the status of National Institute of Technology (Deemed University) by the Government of India on 17 October 2002, under the aegis of Ministry of Human Resource Development, New Delhi.
 The Ministry of Human Resource Development, Government of India has declared the Institute as "Institute of National Importance" under the act of Parliament-2007.

 Campus

 The Institute campus is widespread over an area of 154 acres.
 It includes teaching facilities and residence buildings for students and staff, plus several amenities.

-In 2019 ISRO launched their space incubation center at NIT Jalandhar.
+In 2019 ISRO launched their space incubation centre at NIT Jalandhar.